The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Tracey Emin’s Tracey X Tracey (signed) is estimated to be worth between £1,900 and £2,850.
-This artwork has shown consistent value growth, with an average annual growth rate of 31%.
-This etching print from 2005 is a popular work, having been sold 13 times at auction since its initial sale in October 2008.
-The sales in the last 12 months period show an average selling price of £1,300 across 1 sale.
-In the last five years, the hammer price has ranged from £1,100 in February 2021 to £1,700 in September 2022.
+The value of Tracey Emin's Tracey X Tracey (signed) is estimated to be worth between £1,750 and £2,650.
+This etching print, created in 2005, has shown consistent value growth, with an impressive average annual growth rate of 33%.
+This work has an auction history of 13 total sales since its entry to the market in October 2008.
+Over the past five years, the hammer price has ranged from £1,100 in February 2021 to £1,700 in September 2022.
+The most recent sale was in the last 12 months, with an average selling price of £1,300.
 The edition size of this artwork is limited to 200.

 Meaning & Analysis